 - Dependable customer support

-All of these services are offered under the biggest international retail broker- GAIN Capital.
-Please also be aware of the fact that at City Index, around 71 percent of the retail accounts lose money.
+All these services are offered under the biggest international retail broker- GAIN Capital.
+Please also be aware that at City Index, around 71 percent of the retail accounts lose money.

 Forex.com – Trading Specialist